Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 - Heap means piling up like a hill.
 - If the data in memory is not organized and dumped is known as heap.
 - Heap is a not organized but stack memory is organized.
 - Heap memory should be used like recourse ( `Recourse` : If we want to use printer.
-We'll access the printer and then release the printer so that other can use it, In the sama way we use heap memory).
+We'll access the printer and then release the printer so that other can use it, In the same way we use heap memory).
 - The program will not access the heap memory.
 We need access them using pointer.

 Example: